Today, many popular diets minimize the amount of carbs to reduce sugar in the body and promote overall wellness.

 3. Increasing Resistant Starch Levels

-Resistant starches are a type of starches that are not digested and often find their way into the large intestine undigested.
+Resistant starches are a type of starch that is not digested and often finds its way into the large intestine undigested.

 They are fermented by gut bacteria and create short-chain fatty acids and important gases.